ISO/IEC 42001 Alignment

 Enterprise Evaluation Path

 Use this standards mapping as an input to your internal review.
-MPLP provides reference mappings and verifiable governance semantics—without certifications or endorsements.
+MPLP provides reference mappings and verifiable governance semantics—without official attestations or rankings.